 For the most part an architect’s working day will be office based.
 However, site visits and meetings with clients are frequent, so travel can figure prominently.

-Working hours are typically 9.00 am to 5.00 pm, Monday to Friday, but architects may also have to work extra hours, evenings and weekends to meet tight deadlines.
+Working hours are typically standard office hours (eg 9.00 am to 5.00 pm, Monday to Friday), but architects may work longer hours, evenings and weekends if there are tight project deadlines to meet.

-Most architects work for private firms, but chartered architects often set up their own practice.
+Most architects work for private practices, but chartered architects often set up their own practice.

 For information on salaries see our construction salary guide.

 Vacancies are advertised online, by careers services, specialist recruitment agencies and in local and national newspapers.
-Relevant career publications such as the RIBA Journal, Design, Architects' Journal and their online equivalents also carry advertisements.
+Relevant publications such as the RIBA Journal, Architects Journal and their online equivalents also carry advertisements.

 - Private architect practices